genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/request-servers/reference.md

 ### Ranges

 You can specify ranges from the client of the requestReply server by postfixing the request parameter names with _FROM and _TO.
 The example below shows a client building a GenesisSet request based upon the requestReplies defined from previous example.
-This examples stipulates a textual range between "AMBV4" and "BBDC3".
+This examples stipulates a price range between 1,000 and 10,000.
 Leaving out FROM will define a top end range, leaving out TO will define a bottom end range.
+In addition, ranges which are not based on indexes will perform slower.

 ```kotlin